 \subsection{Statement of the conjecture}

-For general abelian variety $A$ over $\overline{K}$, the same statement as Gubler's theorem does not hold: Let $( \widetilde{A}^{\overline{K}/k} ,\Tr_A )$ be the $\overline{K}/k$-trace of $A$; then the image of a constant subvariety of $\widetilde{A}^{\overline{K}/k}$ by $\Tr_A $ has dense small points, and in general it is not a torsion subvariety.
-This fact indicate that if we wish to characterize the closed subvarieties with dense small points, we have to define a suitable counterpart of torsion subvariety.
-The candidate is the special subvarieties, which we are going to define.
+For a general abelian variety $A$ over $\overline{K}$, the statement of Gubler's theorem does not hold: let $( \widetilde{A}^{\overline{K}/k} ,\Tr_A )$ be the $\overline{K}/k$-trace of $A$; then the image of a constant subvariety of $\widetilde{A}^{\overline{K}/k}$ by $\Tr_A $ has dense small points, and in general it is not a torsion subvariety.
+This fact indicates that if we wish to characterize the closed subvarieties with dense small points, we have to define a suitable counterpart of torsion subvariety.
+The candidate is the class of special subvarieties, which we are going to define.

 Let $X$ be a closed subvariety of $A$.
 We say that $X$ is \emph{special} if there exist an abelian subvariety $G$ of $A$, a torsion point $\tau \in A ( \overline{K} )_{tor}$, and a closed subvariety $\widetilde{Y} \subset \widetilde{A}^{\overline{K}/k}$ such that